wireshark/wireshark/docbook/README.txt

                                                             So docbook runs out of the box on Gentoo. docbookx.dtd:       docbook-xml-dtd          M
 fop:                fop                      O            Has a lot of JAVA dependencies.
-jimi:               sun-jimi                 O            Used by fop.
+jimi:               sun-jimi                 O            (fop 0.20.5 ony) Used by fop.
 Quanta+             quanta or kdewebdev      O            Nice HTML/XML/SGML and Docbook editor with Syntaxhighlighting, Autocompletion, etc.

 Tip: The actual DTD version of Gentoo is 4.4, but wireshark docs still use 4.2.